Eamonbaloun/PC-Beginners-Guide/README.md

 ### Additional Learning Resources

-If you’re looking to dig deeper into specific topics or concepts, these resources are fantastic starting points.
+If you’re looking to dig deeper into specific topics or concepts, these resources are a great starting point.
+This section covers topics that don’t need their own category but might come up in the advice section.
+Understanding them beforehand might make the next sections easier to follow.

 - [Thermal Throttling](https://www.youtube.com/watch?v=kUyuKqIfMN0)❗
 - [What is Overclocking](https://www.youtube.com/watch?v=RPmDSYRKnXM)